mmb-carb/ESTA/docs/DEVELOPERS.md

         def __init__(self, config, directory):
             super(RushHour, self).__init__(config, directory)

 The purpose of the `temporal_loader` subclass is to provide temporal surrogates.
 And in the case of on-road emissions, you will want diurnal and day-of-week surrogates.
 These are both created using the abstract `load` method.
-Because you will be default all subareas (counties) to the same information, you will need a list of subareas from the config file:
+Because you will be default all regions (counties) to the same information, you will need a list of regions from the config file:

-    [Subareas]
+    [Regions]
-    subareas: 1..58
+    regions: 1..58

-Following the example of several other classes in ESTA, you can add a list of subareas/counties as a member variable of `RushHour` in the `__init__` method:
+Following the example of several other classes in ESTA, you can add a list of regions/counties as a member variable of `RushHour` in the `__init__` method:

     from src.core.temporal_loader import TemporalLoader